owen-chenhn/Compilers-MPCS-51300/README.md

 3. run ./bin/ekcc -emit-ast -o <output_file> <input_file>

-For fuzz testing, intentional easy-to-find bugs include:
+For fuzz testing, one easy-to-find bug:
 1. Not able to handle recursive functions.
-2. Never initialize pointers of *all* the structs in their constructors.
-3. Never add function names to the function table when functions are defined.
-4. Never clear the variable table.
+The compiler will erroneously complain when input program contains recursive function (like function "fib" in test/test1.ek).